Updated: Aug 25

 Once again compression is the problem.
 Part of the gluteal tendons are stretched and compressed when you sit with your hips in a lot of flexion e.g. when you sink into a deep chair.
 Try to stick to firm chairs that aren’t too low.

 4. Sleep on your back or with two pillows between your legs

 It makes sense that when you sleep on your injured side it compresses the injured tendons, causing pain.
 But my patients can often not understand why sleeping on the uninjured side also hurts their injured leg, despite it now being on top.

 When you sleep with your injured side on top, the leg usually ends up dropping down slightly.
 This, once again, causes the tendons of the glute med and min to stretch and compress.
 If your tendon is very sensitive, it may cause pain immediately, but if your tendon is less aggravated it may take a few hours before the position becomes painful.
-In my experience using 1 pillow between your knees is often not enough.
-My patients tend to find that they have to use 2 pillows to get totally comfortable.
+In my experience using one pillow between your knees is often not enough.
+My patients tend to find that they have to use two pillows to get totally comfortable.